 All prices for aluminium cans for recycling are shown in £ per tonne, ex works.
 The Blog Box Waste Management Solutions are part of the waste sector’s role 25 October 2021

-YCWF Metal Can Crusher Beer Smasher,16oz/12oz Heavy Duty Wall Mounted Aluminum Can Crusher Eco-Friendly Recycling Tool for Recycling Seltzer, Soda, Beer Cans with Bottle Opener 5.0 out of 5 stars 3 $18.99 $ 18 .
+YCWF Metal Beer Smasher,16oz/12oz Heavy Duty Wall Mounted Aluminum Eco-Friendly Recycling Tool for Recycling Seltzer, Soda, Beer Cans with Bottle Opener 5.0 out of 5 stars 3 $18.99 $ 18 .
 99

 Should You Crush Aluminum Cans Before Recycling Them?
 My sister came to visit me and, as people do, we sat on the patio and caught up with one another over a few (maybe more than a few) beers.
 I didn’t notice this until 2 beers in, but before she threw her cans into the recycling, she crushed them with her hand.